krishnaanaril/krishnamohan.dev/mdblog/what-did-i-learn-this-week-2021---05.md

 ---
 title: What did I learn this week 2021 - 05
-description: blog description
+description: 'Weekly summarization and review of things I''ve learned in the final week of January 2021'
 published: true
 date: 2021-01-31T00:00:00.000Z
 category: learnings
-keywords: 'cloud'
+keywords: 'dark patterns', Gandhi, Finance
 ---

 1. [Projection Clock](https://en.wikipedia.org/wiki/Projection_clock): I wasn't aware of this product, but seems useful.
 Need to try it.